google/benchmark/docs/releasing.md

 # How to release

 * Make sure you're on main and synced to HEAD
-* Ensure the project builds and tests run (sanity check only, obviously)
+* Ensure the project builds and tests run
     * `parallel -j0 exec ::: test/*_test` can help ensure everything at least
       passes
 * Prepare release notes